 It’s worth mentioning that self-rising flour is not suitable for all types of baking.
 For recipes that require precise control over leavening agents or those that have specific pH requirements, such as some bread recipes or recipes with acidic ingredients, it’s best to use other types of flour and measure and incorporate leavening agents separately

 Can’t find the right flour?

-When I was growing up, I did not have the luxury of different types of flours.
+When I was growing up, I did not have the luxury of different types of flour.
 All I had was plain all-purpose flour.
-That said, I was able to make wonderful flaky pie crust, croissant, cakes as well as bread all that with all-purpose flour.
+That said, I was able to make wonderful flaky pie crust, croissants, cakes as well as bread all that with all-purpose flour.

 My mom would say it’s not the ingredient – it’s you.
 You are the main ingredient in your recipe and for a long time, I’d laugh about it.
 Over the years I have come to believe it too.

 If used correctly, all-purpose flour can produce great results.

 So, don’t worry if you can’t find cake flour, bread flour, or pastry flour near you.
 Use what you got, and with a better understanding of what we discussed here today, you can make wonderful baked goods.

 The weight of one cup of flour can vary depending on the type of flour and how it is measured.
 However, as a general guideline, one cup of all-purpose flour typically weighs around 125 grams or approximately 4.5 to 5 ounces in weight.

 Keep in mind that the weight can be influenced by factors such as the method of measurement (scooping or spooning) and the density of the flour.